acsone/wms/odoo/local-src/specific_partner/README.rst

 This module adds Alcyon specific fields and logic for res partner:

-* On partner form view, move internal reference field just bottom of the partner name
+* Add some fields on partner model (and display them on partner form view)
+* Define a partner alcyon category (and add corresponding data)

 Credits
 =======